 CBI team visits Chidambaram’s residence after HC rejects anticipatory bail plea

-New Delhi, Aug 20: A six member CBI team has arrived at the residence of former finance minister P Chidambaram after the Delhi High Cou
+New Delhi, Aug 20: A six member CBI team has arrived at the residence of former finance minister P Chidambaram after the Delhi High Court rejected his anticipatory bail plea in conmection with the INX Media case.

-However the CBI team left the residence now.rt rejected his anticipatory bail plea in conmection with the INX Media case.
+However the CBI team left the residence after they learnt that he was not at home.
+Following this a team of the Enforcement Directorate too visit Chidambaram's house.

 Earlier, the Supreme Court refused to grant an early hearing to former finance minister and senior Congress leader, P Chidambaram, who had challenged the rejection of his anticipatory bail.